wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) If such circumstances are proven to the satisfaction of the national Office or intergovernmental organization which is the addressee, delay in arrival shall be excused, provided that the interested party proves to the satisfaction of the said Office or organization that he effected the mailing within five days after the mail service was resumed.
 The provisions of Rule 82.1(c) shall apply _mutatis mutandis_.

-### Rule 82bis Excuse by the Designated or Elected State of Delays in Meeting Certain Time Limits
+### Rule 82bis---Excuse by the Designated or Elected State of Delays in Meeting Certain Time Limits

 ##### 82_bis_.1 Meaning of ""Time Limit"" in Article 48(2)